 There are over 422 million people in the world living with diabetes and the WHO projects that diabetes will be the seventh leading cause of death in 2030.
 Insulin-treated patients include all Type 1 diabetics (T1D; ~10% of total patients) and ~25% of Type 2 diabetic patients (T2D).
 The primary goal of insulin therapy in the treatment of diabetes is to control hyperglycemia (high blood sugar levels).
 However, management of hyperglycemia with insulin is challenging because of the threat of acute and potentially life-threatening hypoglycemia (low blood sugar), the most significant side effect of insulin therapy.

 Hypoglycemia can cause complications and even death for people with diabetes, and is the limiting factor in successfully managing diabetes with insulin.
 Severe hypoglycemic episodes can be life threatening and are a particular source of fear and anxiety for patients.
 Hypoglycemia also impacts the incidence of complications of diabetes, including cardiovascular effects, which dramatically affect both patient health and the cost of care.

 Despite this unmet clinical need, there is no current preventative therapy for hypoglycemia, leaving patients to completely rely on rescue therapy (glucose/glucagon).

-Zucara Therapeutics was created in 2015 as a spin-out company from The Centre for Drug Research and Development (CDRD), and MaRS Innovation, the commercialization agent for 15 academic Institutions in Ontario.
+Zucara Therapeutics was created in 2015 as a spin-out company by CDRD, Canada’s national Centre for Drug Research and Development, and MaRS Innovation, the commercialization agent for 15 academic Institutions in Ontario.